w4jbm/fast-recursive-fibonacci-sequence/README.md

 ![Screen Shot 2](https://github.com/w4jbm/fast-recursive-fibonacci-sequence/blob/df0dd2603539e63eedf37c6240797d1ab7ef22f2/images/Screenshot_2022-10-29_10-56-38.png)

 I have now also coded this in Rust because I was curious if there was a similar way to cache the returned values for previous calls of the fib() function.
 There is an #[memoize] attribute in Rust and I created a cargo manifest to make use of it.
 Without any specific rigor, I did find that without #[memoize], Rust took around 43 seconds to caclulate the first 45 numbers in the series.
 When using #[memoize], it took around 0.03 seconds to run.

+The fib.kbs file also has an implementation in BASIC 256.
+To do this, there is simply an array that is initialized with negative values that get replaced with calculated values.
+To calculate out to 35 numbers takes about 82 seconds without using the array and less than a second with it.
+I typically use bwbasic, but it does not support recursive function definitions.